d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 above is a rather primitive variant of what is Kneser-Ney smoothing and Bayesian Nonparametrics can accomplish.
 See e.g. the Sequence Memoizer of Wood et al., 2012 for more details of how to accomplish this.
-Unfortunately models like this get unwieldy rather quickly: first off, we need to store all counts and secondly, this entirely ignores the meaning of the words.
+Unfortunately, models like this get unwieldy rather quickly: first off, we need to store all counts and secondly, this entirely ignores the meaning of the words.
 For instance, *'cat'* and *'feline'* should occur in related contexts.
 Deep learning based language models